nate-brown-dev/reading-notes/courses/code-301/class-07.md

 ### What does a GET do?

+- a GET is a request for resources
+- when a browser GETs something, it's requesting the human readable version

 ### What does a POST do?

+- POST is used by one system to add something to another system

 ### What does PUT do?

+- PUT is used by one system to replace something in another system

 ### What does PATCH do?

+- PATCH is used for partial updates (instead of PUT for complete replacement)

+## API Keys

+- I have API keys from all 4 APIS
+  - LocationIQ
+  - Weatherbit
+  - Yelp
+  - TMDB

 [Go back home](/reading-notes/)